Fort Lauderdale Product Liability Attorney

 3. Witness Statements: Statements from anyone who witnessed the incident or the aftermath can provide additional evidence to support your case.

 It’s also advisable to refrain from contacting the manufacturer or any insurance company directly.
 They may attempt to gather information that could potentially weaken your claim.
-Instead, direct any inquiries to your product liability attorney in Fort Lauderdale, Florida at Schilling & Silvers Property and Accident Attorneys.
+Instead, direct any inquiries to your product liability attorney in Fort Lauderdale, Florida at Schilling & Silvers Personal Injury & Car Accident Lawyers.
 We specialize in handling cases involving defective products and can provide expert guidance tailored to your situation.

 Is There a Time Limit To File a Product Liability Claim in Fort Lauderdale, Florida?